chattyboxy/portfolio/index.md

 ### Upload Schedule:

-I upload about once every few months.
+I upload about a few times per year.
+I also live stream!

 ### Stats:

-I currently have 600+ subscribers, 100,000+ views accross the whole channel, 1,900+ watch hours from viewers, and 420,000+ impressions (people who saw something to do with my channel, even if they didn't watch or click)
+I currently have 600+ subscribers, 110,000+ views accross the whole channel, 1,900+ watch hours from viewers, and 500,000+ impressions (people who saw something to do with my channel, even if they didn't watch or click)

 ## Summary: